-Specialized clinics may help patients control chronic pain and reclaim their life.
+Learn more about how specialized clinics can help treat patients with chronic pain and give them the tools to reclaim their life.

 Chronic arthritis pain can disrupt every aspect of life – from work performance and daily chores, to getting quality rest and even personal relationships.
 If you can’t get your pain under control despite treatment and healthy lifestyle habits, you may want to consider attending a pain rehabilitation program (PRP).